KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 # Module: MuSig (In Development)

 ::: warning
-This module is under heavy development development.
-The document is here for testing purposes.
-It is incomplete and may contain some errors.
+The module MuSig is under heavy development.
+This document is here for testing purposes.
 If you find any info is missing or not accurate, please let us know at `#cc-musig` channel in the [Komodo Discord](https://komodoplatform.com/discord).
 :::

-This module is under heavy development and this guide is specifically for testing.

 ## Introduction